ABCD-ReproNim/exercises/week_2/week_2_quiz.md

 Create new branch: `git branch new_feature`

+Check the status `git status` and see that you're still on the master branch.

 **Explaination**

 `git branch new_feature` creates the branch called `new_feature`, however the `HEAD` is not yet pointed at the `new_feature` branch.
 The branch has been created, but the `HEAD` is still at the master branch.
 To move `HEAD` to the `new_feature` branch, you'd use `git checkout new_feature`.

-Or, another solution would be to use `git checkout -b new_feature`, which would create the branch and move `HEAD` all in one move.
+Or, a related solution would be to use `git checkout -b new_feature`, which would create the branch and move `HEAD` all in one move.

 ***